yehohanan7/old_yehohanan7.github.io/_posts/2014-03-11-persistent-vectors.markdown

 If you now want to lookup any element in a vector of size less than 1024, it's a 2 step process:

 <ul>
-<li> Find an index of the child node - i
+<li> Find the index of the child node - i
-<li> Find hte index of the element in the child node - j
+<li> Find the index of the element in the child node - j
 </ul>

 <br/>